keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Ezaren NPC's/Koran Sangsorn.md

 ***Focus Casting.*** Koran is a 5th-level spellcaster.
 His spellcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks). he has the following Wizard spells prepared:

-Cantrips (at will): Mind Sliver, Prestidigitation, True Strike(force)
+Cantrips (at will): Mind Sliver, Prestidigitation, True Strike(force), Mage Hand

 1st level (1 focus point): Longstrider, Shield, Sleep